Meet The Team

 Education Consultant: ELC & Primary School Programs

-Mel Nagy is a primary school teacher with a Diploma in Positive Psychology and Well-being.
+Mel Nagy (she/her) is a primary school teacher with a Diploma in Positive Psychology and Well-being.
 With over a decade of experience nurturing young minds, and the added perspective of being a parent, Mel is driven to extend her impact beyond traditional education.

 Passionate about the critical role of social and emotional learning and mental health in child development, Mel strives to integrate essential life skills into school communities, empowering both students and teachers to thrive.